flexcompute/tidy3d-faq/_faqs/which-types-of-charge-boundary-conditions-are-available.md

 Note that the `voltage` argument can be an list or array, in which case all voltages will be simulated.

-2) Current boundary ([CurrentBC](https://docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.CurrentBC.html)), which sets a constant current and is commonly used to model a fixed current source.
+2) Current boundary ([CurrentBC](https://docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.CurrentBC.html){: .color-primary-hover}), which sets a constant current and is commonly used to model a fixed current source.

 <div markdown class="code-snippet">
 {% highlight python %}